 I have a guest post today from Cadian Sergeant Steel on Instagram!
 Firstly big thank to him for doing this, it’s not easy or quick to write an article like this.
 It is also nerve-wracking – putting yourself out there like this.
 I’ll hand over to Cadian Sergeant Steel – onwards with Astra Militarum Artillery.
 You should REALLY go and follow his account, fantastic Astra Militarum painting!

 In this Tactica article, the focus will be primarily on artillery units for the Astra Militarum that are still available from Games Workshop and Forge World.
 The goal is to cover what is still available because of personal familiarity for the tactica but also so that you the reader isn’t let down by the possibility of a really amazing or cool unit in the article that you can’t buy (*cough* ….
 Salamander Scout Vehicles …).

 This will be a series of articles so stay tuned after this one for articles on the Wyvern, Hydra, Thud Gun and more!
-You can Subscribe for email notifications.
+You can Subscribe to email notifications.

 Astra Militarum Artillery – The Earthshaker Cannon

 Astra Militarum Artillery units are some of the toughest and hardest hitting units in the army.
 These units smash apart enemy vehicles, turn enemy troop units into dust, and pick out those troublesome units in the backfield and turn them into a memory.
 Well deployed Astra Militarum Artillery can truly swing the tide of a battle.
 They are by no means an auto-win but used correctly they can give a commander that extra helping hand.